 Use whatever curry powder you like – mild / medium / hot.
 I prefer spicy food so use a hot curry powder made from ground coriander root, turmeric, cumin seeds, fenugreek and plenty of cayenne pepper.

-If you don’t have maple syrup then any other sweetener such as date syrup (or a few dates blended with water) or honey work well.
+If you don’t have maple syrup then any other sweetener such as date syrup (or a few dates blended with water) works well.
 You can also substitute the apple cider vinegar with white wine vinegar.

 This fruity and nutty cauliflower crunch is gluten free, dairy free (vegan) and raw (maple syrup is generally accepted on a raw food diet).
 But no need to tell anyone how healthy this is – it just tastes and looks delicious.